Updated August 23, 2022

 - If the vehicle is less than ten (10) years old, an odometer disclosure statement; the odometer disclosure statement is not available online, and must be obtained through a licensing office

 - Proof of payment of all taxes and registration fees.
 Vehicle taxes and fees can vary widely in Washington.
-A fee calculator is available here and will provide an estimate, but buyers should contact a licensing location to obtain the final amount
+A fee calculator can be used to get an estimate, but buyers should contact a licensing location to obtain the final amount.

 Boat Registration Forms